Honey and Garlic Shrimp Skewers

 - Garnish with parsley and serve with lime wedges.

-Prepare the ingredients fully a day before or early in the AM and get grilling when you're ready to eat!
+Prepare the marinade ingredients the day before or early in the morning the day you want to serve.
+Then just get grilling when you're ready to eat!

 What others are saying